 Photographer Richard Barnes has spent more than a decade documenting the way we assemble, contain, and catalog the natural world.
-This series, “Animal Logic,” looks at museums as ‘containers’ of the celebrated and the forgotten, the odd and the everyday, and representative of the dreams and aspirations of the person, culture, or nation that assembled such collections.
+His series "Animal Logic" looks at museums as 'containers' of the celebrated and the forgotten, the odd and the everyday, and representative of the dreams and aspirations of the person, culture, or nation that assembled such collections.
 Barnes peels back layers of artifice to reveal the tangle of artistry, craftsmanship, and curatorial decisions which come together in the creation of lifelike dioramas and meticulously arranged display cases.
-“Animal Logic” investigates both the human desire to construct artificial worlds for ‘the wild’ and the haunting and poignant worlds the real wild constructs.
-Barnes’s several large-format prints on display at Blue Sky reveal the often unnatural side of some of the world’s renowned natural history museums.
+"Animal Logic" investigates both the human desire to construct artificial worlds for 'the wild' and the haunting and poignant worlds the real wild constructs.
+At Blue Sky this month, several large-format color prints from the series reveal the often unnatural side of natural history museums.